-When AFCEC determines PFOS/PFOA levels exceed the lifetime HA in drinking water due to the Air Force mission, the Air Force will reduce risk and, if needed, provide an alternate drinking water source, like bottled water, until a permanent solution is in place.
-Permanent solutions may include installation of a filtration system or connecting private well owners with PFOS/PFOA over the EPA lifetime HA level to a public drinking water supply.
+When AFCEC determines PFOS/PFOA levels exceed the HA in drinking water due to the Air Force mission, the Air Force will reduce risk and, if needed, provide an alternate drinking water source, like bottled water, until longer-term measures are in place.
+Permanent solutions may include installation of a filtration system or connecting private well owners with PFOS/PFOA over the EPA HA level to a public drinking water supply.

-If sample results are detectable but below the lifetime HA in drinking water, the Air Force may conduct additional sampling as needed to track concentration changes and determine if further action is necessary.
+If sample results are detectable but below the

+HA in drinking water, the Air Force may conduct additional sampling as needed to track concentration changes and determine if further action is necessary.